 The curriculum for the Neuroradiology Fellowship is designed to provide fellows with extensive hands-on training in a wide range of advanced clinical procedures.

-An average of nearly 50,000 procedures are performed each year in the Neuroradiology Section of the Department of Radiology at Wake Forest School of Medicine.
-Our faculty provides ongoing support while allowing fellows the opportunity to take on additional responsibilities for performing and supervising these procedures.
+An average of nearly 50,000 exams are performed each year in the Neuroradiology Section of the Department of Radiology at Wake Forest School of Medicine.
+Our faculty provides one-on-one education and support allowing fellows the opportunity to master all aspects of interpretation and procedures.

-- Magnetic resonance imaging (MRI) - four months
+- Magnetic resonance imaging (MRI) - three months

 - Research or electives - one month

 - Head and neck biopsies: 100 cases

 - Spine intervention: 100 cases